skirienkopanea/based.cooking/index.md

 ## Post a dish

-The Makefile script requires you to `git add src/dish.md`, `git commit -m "dish title"` and `git push` the markdown article as it needs to log the author and creation date via git commits to build it, otherwise it won't appear on the site.
+The Makefile script requires you to `git add src/dish.md`, `git commit -a -m "dish title"` and `git push` the markdown article as it needs to log the author and creation date via git commits to build it, otherwise it won't appear on the site.

 ## Update (build) the site